 - Sprinkle a bit of coarse sea salt on top.
 Never. enough. salt.

 Worst recipe ever?
 Maybe.
 But it’s not rocket science, just a gruesome process.
-I recommend a comfy chair and your favorite band to help pass the time.
+I recommend a comfy chair and your favorite playlist to help pass the time.
 You won’t need any help from me when it’s time to devour these babies, though.